 It’s that time of the year!
-Tulips are growing, and the landscape will soon transform into a colourful patchwork: tulips season in Holland is on its way!
-Commuting between Leiden and Amsterdam, I can tell you that I am looking forward to that magnificent scenery, and I know I’ll spend less time looking at my phone when I am in the train.
+Tulips are growing, and the landscape will soon transform into a colourful patchwork: tulip season in Holland is on its way!

-When thinking of tulips in the Netherlands, you think of the Keukenhof, but there’s another way to enjoy the blooming flowers, with less tourists, and above all, it’s cheaper!
+When thinking of tulips in the Netherlands, you think of the Keukenhof, but there are other ways to enjoy the blooming flowers, with fewer tourists, and above all, it’s cheaper!
 Here we’ll speak about Keukenhof, the tulip fields (including where to see them for free) where to go, when to go and what events you can’t miss!

-1. Tulip season in the Netherlands: Where to go?
+Tulip season in the Netherlands: where to go?

-The best place to enjoy the tulips in the Netherlands is in the Bollenstreek, the Bulb Region – it says it all!
+The best place to enjoy the tulips in the Netherlands is in the Bollenstreek, the bulb region — that says it all!
 The Bollenstreek is the area between Leiden, The Hague and Haarlem, with the cities of Lisse, Hillegom, Katwijk, Noordwijk, Noordwijkerhout and Teylingen, where the floral industry is at its peak.

 However, for quieter areas, head to the countryside between Hillegom and Warmond.
 That’s where you’ll find amazing flower fields, from blue to white, and from purple to orange.
 True rainbow-carpeted flower fields are awaiting!

-3.Tulips season in the Netherlands- How to go?
+Tulip season in the Netherlands: how to go?

 If cycling isn’t your thing, then taking a nice walk wouldn’t go amiss.
 Hop on the train to Hillegom for an easy walk around the station.
 You won’t have to go far to find the fields, as they are easily accessible.
 The fields and the tulips are absolutely amazing!

 A magical event is the Bloemencorso, or the Bulbflower Parade, that takes place every year.
-This year it’ll go from Noordwijk to Haarlem on Saturday 21 April.
-Make yourself a free spot on the route of the parade and admire the beautifully decorated floats – this year’s theme is ‘Flowers & Fashion’.
+This year it’ll go from Noordwijk to Haarlem on Saturday April 17, 2021.
+Get yourself a free spot on the route of the parade and admire the beautifully decorated floats.
 Hyacinths, tulips and daffodils will be at their best!

-Another floral experience is the flower market in Aalsmeer; the international trading platform for plants and flowers in Aalsmeer is the largest in the world.
-Bur you’d better have to wake up early to see it.
-The auction is open to the public only from 7am until 9 or 11am during the week.
+Another floral experience is the Flower Festival in Aalsmeer; at the largest trading platform for plants and flowers in the world!.
+While in the area, wake up early to see the flower auction!
+The auction is open to the public only from 7 AM until 9 or 11 AM during the week.
 The perfect way to look at the behind-the-scenes and witness the hustle and bustle of the market, where each day 19 million flowers and 2 million plants are sold.

 That’s it!
 Get ready to get into the full spring spirit and tell us!
-Do you have any tips for the tulips season in Holland?
+Do you have any tips for the tulip season in Holland?